mlKwon/psyctl/docs/STEERING.md

 ## See Also

 - [Extract Steering Vectors](./EXTRACT.STEERING.md) - How to create steering vectors
-- [Build CAA Dataset](./DATASET.BUILD.CAA.md) - How to prepare training data
+- [Build Steering Dataset](./DATASET.BUILD.STEER.md) - How to prepare training data